kubernetes/website/content/en/docs/concepts/cluster-administration/flow-control.md

 there is such an annotation and its value is `true` then the kube-apiservers control the object.
 If there is such an annotation and its value is `false` then the users control the object.
-If neither of those condtions holds then the `metadata.generation` of the object is consulted.
+If neither of those conditions holds then the `metadata.generation` of the object is consulted.
 If that is 1 then the kube-apiservers control the object.
 Otherwise the users control the object.
 These rules were introduced in release 1.22 and their consideration of